 Public Engagement with Research Seed Fund

-The PER Seed Fund is currently open for applications and will close on Friday 22 October 2021.
+The PER Seed Fund is currently closed for applications.

 The University of Oxford's small grants scheme provides funds for researchers to develop, deliver and evaluate Public Engagement with Research projects and activities.